-Based on the results of the PEA, the Company advanced the Chvaletice Manganese Project to the feasibility stage and appointed Tetra Tech as the owner's engineering representative for the feasibility study, responsible for overseeing the consultants and service providers and for the preparation of the NI 43-101/JORC feasibility study report.
-The Company also appointed several other key consultants, including BGRIMM as the lead process plant engineer.
-The Feasibility Study test work program, which includes numerous optimization and verification tests, commenced earlier this quarter and is targeted for completion in the second half of 2020.
+Based on the results of the PEA, the Company advanced the Chvaletice Manganese Project to the feasibility stage in November2019 and appointed Tetra Tech as the Qualified Person (QP) and owner's engineering representative for the Feasibility Study, responsible for overseeing the consultants and service providers and for the preparation of the NI 43-101/JORC compliant Feasibility Study report.
+The Company also appointed several other key consultants in 2019, including BGRIMM as the lead process plant engineer.
 BGRIMM is a division of Beijing General Research Institute of Mining and Metallurgy, a leading provider of innovative technology, diversified products and process-orientated engineering services for the mineral and material industries worldwide.
 BGRIMM's appointment allows the Company to leverage on the engineering and construction expertise for similar plants that exists in China.
-BGRIMM has agreed to engage Tractebel Czech Republic, to provide localization, regulatory compliance and cost estimation services.
+BGRIMM has engaged Tractebel Czech Republic, to provide localization, regulatory compliance and cost estimation services.
 Tractebel Czech Republic is a division of Tractebel Engie, a major worldwide provider of project life cycle and engineering services based in Belgium.